 - Scott is in love with this book.
-He will seriously read it in the bed at night.
-There are recipes included, but it goes way beyond by describing the science behind cooking methods, busting myths (like how marinating is often useless) and provides awesome recipes for rubs, spice blends and full recipes for different types of meat….mmmmm!
+He will seriously read it in bed at night.
+There are recipes included, but it goes way beyond by describing the science behind cooking methods, busting myths (like how marinating is often useless), and provides awesome recipes for rubs, spice blends, and full recipes for different types of meat….mmmmm!

 - This book does an excellent job of providing a very straightforward description of each cooking method on the smoker – indirect and direct grilling, searing, smoking, roasting, baking, and more.
 It also provides some excellent recipes for each method presented in the book.